amaarora/amaarora.github.io/_posts/2022-07-04-swintransformerv1.md

 ## Introduction
 As part of today's blog post, I want to cover [Swin Transformers](https://arxiv.org/abs/2103.14030).
 As is usual for my blog posts, I will be covering every related concept in theory along with a working PyTorch implementation of the architecture from [TIMM](https://github.com/rwightman/pytorch-image-models).
 Also, all text presented in this blog post copied directly from the paper will be in *Italics*.

-> **NOTE**: At the time of writing this blog post, we already have a V2 of the [Swin Transformer](https://arxiv.org/abs/2111.09883) architecture.
+> **Note**: At the time of writing this blog post, we already have a [Swin Transformer V2](https://arxiv.org/abs/2111.09883) architecture.
 This architecture will be covered in a future blog post.

 While the Transformer architecture before this paper had proved to be performing better than CNNs on the ImageNet dataset, it was yet to be utilised as a general purpose backbone for other tasks such as object detection & semantic segmentation.
 This paper solves that problem and Swin Transformers can capably serve as general purpose backbones for computer vision.